 In the past few years, after quitting his demanding job in facilities management and real estate, he focused on simple, natural living.
 This new way of living is reflected in his work; he is exploring the simpleness and the stillness of pure, natural environments with his camera.

-The special light and colors in this coastal area of Denmark inspired him to develop his current style.
-His photographs are being exhibited around the world and have been sold to collectors in The Netherlands, Denmark and the Unites States.
+He was born in the city of Gouda, Holland in 1959.
+He currently lives with my wife and dog in a small farm in the Thy region, northwestern Jutland, Denmark.
+The light and the special colors (Nordic) in this coastal area have inspired him to develop his current style.
+His photographs are exhibited all over the world and have been sold to collectors and art lovers in various countries.